Find the right hiking tent for your adventures by knowing exactly what you should be looking for.

 Related Reading: Best Trekking Poles for 2020

-With the Nemo Tenshi, you will have both the easy set-up of the Black Diamond El Dorado and added space.
+With the Nemo Tenshi, you will have both the Black Diamond El Dorado’s easy set-up and added space.

 Lightweight mountaineers and fast-paced hikers will fall in love with this hiking tent.
 The setup couldn’t be easier and can be done in any weather conditions, no matter how extreme.

-It is small and easy to pack, but this doesn’t mean you won’t have enough room on the inside for a comfortable stay.
+It is small and easy to pack, but this doesn’t mean you won’t have enough room inside for a comfortable stay.